PELAB-LiU/Text2VQL/dataset_construction/README.md

 python parse_dataset.py --metamodels_dataset test_metamodel
 ```

-Compute similar metamodels.
-The idea of this step is to identify which meta-models are duplicated.
+Compute similar meta-models.
+The idea of this step is to identify which meta-models are duplicated by generating a graph
+where two meta-models are connected if they are duplicated.

 ```bash
 python compute_similarities.py
 ```

 Select representative meta-models.
-For each cluster of duplicates, select one meta-model.
-Thus, we obtain
+For each cluster of duplicates (connected component of the graph),
-a deduplicated dataset of meta-models.
+select one meta-model.
+Thus, we obtain a deduplicated dataset of meta-models.

 ```bash
 python select_representative_metamodels.py
 ```

-Run script to generate pairs (nl, vql).
+Run the script to generate pairs (nl, vql).
 The `sample` argument indicates how many meta-models are considered
 when generating the queries.
 In the original paper, this parameter was set to 500.
 However, to speed up the process and for
 testing purposes, we set it to 10.